 - Stimulate thought towards improving scientific inquiry, quality improvement, and patient safety

 - Steadily prepare each fellow to pass Geriatric Medicine Specialty Boards on the first attempt

 We are located on the Oklahoma University Health Sciences Center campus, along with seven other colleges.
-A skywalk connects the campus to include the Oklahoma City VA, Adult Hospital, OU Physicians, Samis Education Center, and the College of Medicine.
+A skywalk connects the campus to include the Oklahoma City VA, OU Health University of Oklahoma Medical Center, OU Health Physicians, Oklahoma Children's Hospital, Samis Education Center, and the College of Medicine.
 Other locations of training are nearby.

 We are committed to training and supporting physicians from all backgrounds to match the diversity of our community and the health care workforce.
 Diversity among our faculty, staff, and fellows continues to enhance our relationships and understanding of the many people we serve.